 The schools vary in how and when they conduct the interview process.
 Interviews are normally after the tests but there are a number of schools that hold their interviews months before.
 There are many stages to the interview, for example there will probably be a chance to meet the head teacher, then there will be subject specific interviews, and even group interviews.
 Again some parents do embark on coaching for the interview and this may help to settle nerves but the schools are trying to find out the real person inside the boy or girl being assessed.

-A further resource that many parents find useful are the league tables on our News feed page.
+A further resource that many parents find useful is the league tables on our News feed page.
 The league tables should be used only as a guide, but do provide useful information on examination success rates.
 Some schools such as Eton and St Paul’s no longer submit their results for publishing so are not included in the tables.

 A brief summary of the criteria for each of the stages of entry are set out below.